ratred/DOD_opendata/README.md

 # DOD_opendata
-Download some open data from US DOD site
+Download some open data about contracts from US Departament Of Defence site

 Just start script: perl get.pl